If you are a carrier of Gaucher disease (pronounced go-SHAY), it means you do not have the disease but can pass the Gaucher gene to your children.

 True carriers do not have symptoms, but they may pass the Gaucher gene to their children.
 Gaucher disease carriers also have a slightly increased risk of Parkinson disease, but most will never develop this condition.
 Find out about Gaucher disease and associated conditions.

-Screening for Gaucher Disease Carrier Status
+Genetic Testing for Gaucher Disease Carrier Status

 Genetic testing for Gaucher disease carrier status involves a saliva or blood sample to obtain DNA.
 Scientists have identified more than 400 genetic mutations associated with Gaucher disease, and having even one makes you a carrier.
 A targeted mutation test will find about 89 percent of carriers, while a full gene sequencing will identify over 99 percent.
 The beta-glucosidase leukocyte (BGL) test cannot reliably detect carriers.

 Up to 1 in 10 Ashkenazi Jews may be carriers, making Gaucher disease the most common inherited Jewish genetic disease.
 If you are a member of this group, physicians recommend special prenatal tests to screen for Gaucher disease and other disorders.
 Learn more about prenatal screening and genetic counseling for Gaucher disease.

 Will My Child Have Gaucher Disease?